poiley/listr/README.md

 # repoLister
-Python script that gets the repository of a user on Github
+Python script that gets the repositories of a user on Github.

+## ToDo:
+ - Pagination